Skip To Main Content

 WPUSD Newsroom

-The Next Regular Meeting of the Board of Trustees is Tuesday June 17, 2025 at 6:00PM
+The next Regular Meeting of the Board of Trustees is Tuesday February 10, 2026 at 6:00PM

-The next Regular Meeting of the Board of Trustees, is scheduled for June 17, 2025 at WPUSD District Office/City Hall Building - 3rd Floor Conference Room, 600 Sixth Street, Lincoln, CA 95648 at 6:00pm
+The next Regular Meeting of the Board of Trustees, is scheduled for February 10, 2026, at First Street School Elementary - Multipurpose room - 1400 First Street, Lincoln CA 95648 at 6:00pm

 The Agenda can be found here when it is posted 72 hours prior to the meeting.